helma-org/helma-swarm/README.txt

-  3) SwarmIDGenerator, which is necessary to coordinate primary key generation for new persistent objects when the underlying database uses SELECT max(id) for creating primary keys.
-It is not needed if Sequences are used for key generation.
+  3) SwarmIDGenerator, which is necessary to coordinate primary key generation for new persistent objects when the underlying database uses SELECT max(id) for creating primary keys (as is usually the case with MySQL).
+It is not needed if Sequences are used for key generation (as usually the case with Oracle, for instance).

 Asynchronous Communication and Sticky Sessions
 ==============================================